 - This kind of group activity can be more intense and instantly gratifying because students are directly competing with each other to see who can better serve the class.

-Group tweet or facebook for note likes
+Group tweet or Facebook for note likes

 - Tweet to a group or tag or post to a Facebook group the notes taken for that session or chapter for every student

-- A teacher can act as a moderator in popularity contests as such to ensure the winning tweet or post is also the one with correct answers.
+- A teacher can act as a moderator in popularity contests as such to ensure the winning tweet or post is also the one with the correct answers.

 Bonus: Chats for note-taking

 Some students or kids may use Google docs for chatting instead.
 Being more social and open-minded, it is not surprising kids chat with their friends with different apps; Read some surprising apps kids use to chat here.
 I see an opportunity here for serious note-takers.
 What if a student pairs up with another like-minded note-taker to send continuous notes specifically on one subject?
-He just has to scroll back to the chat start to start reading in chronological order to recall his note-taking journey for reviews and the week before the examination.
-An advantage to this is that he can continue to be clearly accountable for his own learning success even without the inputs of his note-taking partner with just a chat scroll.
+He just has to scroll back to the chat and start to start reading in chronological order to recall his note-taking journey for reviews and the week before the examination.
+An advantage to this is that he can continue to be clearly accountable for his own learning success even without the input of his note-taking partner with just a chat scroll.
 And we leverage the social tendencies of kids and teens to chat for the targeted purpose of note-taking.
 This can stir up more fun and intrigue in youngsters to take notes.
-Obviously, a good partner is one who is willing to help provide a superior understanding with realizations, constructive feedbacks and even encouragement to the other.
+Obviously, a good partner is one who is willing to help provide a superior understanding with realizations, constructive feedback, and even encouragement to the other.
 Any chat apps that do not delete messages with expiration can be considered for note-taking.
 Screenshots may also be taken regularly for backups, however, it is evident a document solution such as Google Docs (Hottest chat app?) can be the preferred chat app as a note-taking choice.

-What about self chat for notes?
+What about self-chat for notes?